 I teased in December that I would elaborate on my post-processing transition from Adobe Lightroom Classic CC to Phase One's Capture One Pro 10, and with a slow month of people shooting I decided this would be a good time to write a post or two detailing some of the more technical parts of the craft.

 Then a few months ago the Lightroom CC / Lightroom Classic CC thing happened.
 It appears Adobe is doubling down on the cloud and attempting to run their software online as well as encouraging subscription users to pay additional storage fees to keep their photos on Adobe's servers.
 The red flag is assigning the "classic" moniker to refer to the traditional, hardware accelerated local version of the software.
-It has me worried that "classic" will be the next thing to go.
+It has me worried that "classic" will be the next thing to go extinct.
 I am not excited for this prospect, so I decided I'd need to take a serious look at alternative digital asset management + RAW decoding softwares.
-There are some new and exciting options now that the photography software community has identified the same opportunity to market a Lightroom alternative: Skylum's Luminar, OnONE's Photo Raw, Corel's After Shot Pro 3, Apple's Photos, and Phase One's Capture One Pro 11.
+There are some new and exciting options now that the photography software community has identified the same opportunity to market a Lightroom alternative: Skylum's Luminar, OnONE's Photo Raw, Corel's After Shot Pro 3, Apple's Photos, and Phase One's Capture One Pro 11 are some options, not to mention Affinity by Serif, Pixelmator Pro, and GIMP as photoshop alternatives.
 Some have been around longer than others, but its great to see competition heating up in this segment.